srinivas-pradhan/Password-Setup-API/README.md

 # Password-Setup-API
- This API takes password and stores a hash in MongoDB and uploads the secret to AWS Secrets Manager
+This API takes password and stores metadata in MongoDB and uploads the secret to AWS Secrets Manager

 ## App Setup